PROFILE

 tenure expired in January 2005.
 Ghana took a

-Ghana has been extremely active in
+Ghana has been extremely active in international

-international peacekeeping activities under UN
+peacekeeping activities under UN auspices in

-auspices in Lebanon, Afghanistan, Rwanda, the
+Lebanon, Afghanistan, Rwanda, the Balkans, and

-Balkans, and Pakistan, in addition to an 8-year
+Pakistan, in addition to an 8-year subregional

-subregional initiative with its ECOWAS partners
+initiative with its ECOWAS partners to develop

-of troops to Cote d'Ivoire as part of the ECOWAS
+Cote d'Ivoire as part of the ECOWAS

 stabilization force and sent another contingent